Leopold III, King of the Belgians

 The couple had three children:

 In September 1941, Leopold married Lilian Baels, in a religious ceremony held in the chapel of the Palace of Laeken.
 The couple planned to hold a civil ceremony after the war, but instead held it in December of the same year, after discovering that they were expecting a child.
-There were several issues with the marriage which further damaged Leopold’s reputation with the Belgian people.
-First, the order of the ceremonies went against Belgian law, which states that a civil ceremony must take place before a religious one.
+There were several issues with the marriage that further damaged Leopold’s reputation with the Belgian people.
+First, the order of the ceremonies went against Belgian law, which states that a civil ceremony must occur before a religious one.
 Secondly, and perhaps most impactful, was the fact that he remarried at all.
 The Belgian people loved the late Queen Astrid, and perceived Lilian Baels as simply a “social climber”.
 Following the marriage, Lilian was given the title Princess de Réthy and was not styled as Queen.
 It was also decided that any children would be Prince/Princess of Belgium but without any rights of succession.
 They had three children:

 Leopold III signing the abdication papers, Photo Credit: http://crossoflaeken.blogspot.co.uk